levbrie/opinionated-js-snippets/README.md

 ## Opinionated JavaScript Snippets for Sublime Text 3

-A more opinionated for version of https://github.com/jprichardson/sublime-js-snippets, following best practices
+A more opinionated for version of https://github.com/jprichardson/sublime-js-snippets, following current best practices.
+Designed with strict linters in mind.

 <!-- MarkdownTOC -->